aarontrefler/kaggle-projects/tabular-playground-march-21/readme.md

 ## Overview
 ---
-The aim of this project was to test the effectivness of using AWS Autopilot.
+The aim of this project was to test the effectiveness of using AWS Autopilot.
 Work was done in a SageMaker Studio environment.
 * **Goal**: Create a model that predicts the probability of a positive outcome.
-* **Preprocessing**: AWS Autopilot Experiment (defualt settings)
+* **Preprocessing**: AWS Autopilot Experiment (default settings)
-* **Modeling**: AWS Autopilot Experiment (defualt settings)
+* **Modeling**: AWS Autopilot Experiment (default settings)

 ## Project
 ---